The Speed Trap

 Ruben answers quietly: “Not yet.”

 Later, alone, Sonny studies the ticket again.
 Then the RACER magazine cover.
-Something shifts.
-Not nostalgia, but recognition of possibility.
+Something shifts — not nostalgia, but recognition of possibility.
+With a wry smile he silently accepts the challenge.

 But that scripted encounter between two mid-life men in a diner isn’t really about age or second chances.
 It’s about whether someone still believes they can learn faster than younger competition — even when the nature of competition has changed.